mciwing/mciwing.github.io/docs/python-extensive/data/tabular.md

 ???+ info

-    Be nice to the websites you scrape, seriously!
+    Be nice to the websites you scrape!
 Always check the website's `robots.txt` file to see if web scraping is allowed.
 For example, Wikipedia's `robots.txt` file can be found at [https://en.wikipedia.org/robots.txt](https://en.wikipedia.org/robots.txt).